-Pre-screening of participants for specific occupations.
+\ Pre-screening of participants for specific occupations.

-50% reimbursement of wages to the employer for up to 6 months or 1,040 hours of On the Job (OJT) Training.

-OA-approved classroom training for the life the Program.

-Individualized skills-upgrading for participants (i.e., safety training, English as a Second Language classes, etc.), which will make the employee more successful on the job.

-Certifications, as identified, which are either required or preferred to enter a specific apprenticeship program (i.e., National Career Readiness Certification @Bronze/Silver, Commercial Drivers License-A, CPR).

-Purchase of specialized tools or equipment for the participant as required by the employer.

-Transportation allowances/reimbursements.

-Dependent care allowances/reimbursements.

-A Training Plan and step-increase salary schedule for the employee to follow.

-Quarterly monitoring of the apprenticeship for the life of the Program, which follows the employees progress and the employers adherence to the Training Plan.
+- \ 50% reimbursement of wages to the employer for up to 6 months or 1,040 hours of On the Job (OJT) Training. - \ OA-approved classroom training for the life the Program. - \ Individualized skills-upgrading for participants (i.e., safety training, English as a Second Language classes, etc.), which will make the employee more successful on the job. - \ Certifications, as identified, which are either required or preferred to enter a specific apprenticeship program (i.e., National Career Readiness Certification @Bronze/Silver, Commercial Drivers?
+License-A, CPR). - \ Purchase of specialized tools or equipment for the participant as required by the employer. - \ Transportation allowances/reimbursements. - \ Dependent care allowances/reimbursements. - \ A Training Plan and step-increase salary schedule for the employee to follow. - \ Quarterly monitoring of the apprenticeship for the life of the Program, which follows the employee's progress and the employer's adherence to the Training Plan.

+Registered apprenticeships are currently being offered in Region 7 in Plumbing, HVAC, electrical, along with many other occupations.

+For individuals with disabilities, including individuals who are blind or visually impaired, co-enrollment will occur with IVRS and IDB in order to ensure the appropriate accommodations and services are provided.

+Refer to question C-7.
+Include how Registered Apprenticeships will support an individuals career advancement.